Manage My Property Logo

 What happens if my offer is accepted?

-At this point you need to transfer the equivalent of one week rent as a holding deposit and also the references fees to our account.
+At this point you need to transfer the equivalent of one week rent as a holding deposit.
 The property is now off the market.

 Will you stop viewings at my chosen property?